imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/track_classification.md

 | **Backprojection PDFs** | off | Also render per-exemplar backprojection figures to PDF. |
 | **Backprojection MP4** | off | Also render exemplar backprojection movies. |

 - **▶ Create Exemplar PDFs** — produces a PDF of representative tracks per cluster (optionally with state bars and backprojection figures/movies).
+The most important cluster-count QC file here is the overview PDF `example_tracks_overview.pdf`, which by default shows **10 exemplars per cluster**.
 - **▶ Create Diagnostics** — produces clustering-quality diagnostic plots (UMAP/correlation, heatmap, matrixplot, cluster-occurrence ranking).

 Each has a **👁** button to reopen its PDF.

+For deciding whether **`N clusters`** was sensible, inspect the **overview PDF first** and use the diagnostics PDF second.
+The overview tells you whether the model has split tracks into visually meaningful trajectory types; the diagnostics help support that interpretation, but they are not the primary evidence for this particular choice.

 ### Track-Class Proportions